 - Insurance card and government-issued ID

 - Two sweaters or sweatshirts (no strings)

 - Three pairs of pants/shorts (must be at least knee length)

 - Revealing clothing (i.e., no spaghetti straps, bare midriffs, short skirts, shorts, overalls, waistlines below the belly button)

 - Clothing with strings, shoe laces, inappropriate logos, or sharp metal accents on clothing

 - Grooming supplies should be kept to a minimum.
-NOTE: Orange County Behavioral Health will provide essential toiletries if needed, such as toothpaste and toothbrush, mouthwash, dental floss, deodorant, soap, shampoo/conditioner, and lotion.
+NOTE: OC Specialty Health & Hospitals will provide essential toiletries if needed, such as toothpaste and toothbrush, mouthwash, dental floss, deodorant, soap, shampoo/conditioner, and lotion.

 - Jewelry.
 NOTE: all jewelry should be removed (including body piercings) prior to your arrival.

 - Notify hospital of special bedtime needs, such as C-PAP, oxygen, elevation of the head of the bed, egg crate or air mattress, incontinence supplies, etc., before admission.

 - Any jewelry worn to OC Specialty Health & Hospitals (including wedding rings/bands and watches) will be removed upon admission for secure storage and returned at discharge.

 - Phones and electronic equipment will be stored securely upon admission and returned at discharge.

 - Remember to ask admissions staff what your patient code is.
 Pass this information on to family, friends, and healthcare professionals that you want to call or have visit.